-“Seiji’s Bridge mission is to bring communication, courage, and to empower people impacted with developmental differences.
-We lead our company to serve the demographic of youth that do get the equal opportunities of education, love, and work.
-The greatest and most impacted citizens in our world’s history were/ are disabled.
-We strive to discover, support, and empower the next Stephen Hawkings (physically disabled/ nearly paralyzed), Albert Einstein (Learning disability), and Temple Grandin (Autism).”
+“Our mission at Seiji’s Bridge is to bring communication, courage, and empowerment to people impacted with developmental differences.
+We serve the demographic of youth that don’t get the equal opportunities of education, love, and work.
+The most impactful citizens in our world’s history have been disabled.
+We strive to discover, support, and empower the next Stephen Hawking (ALS), Albert Einstein (learning disability), and Temple Grandin (Autism).”

 Alex and Seiji

 In high school, Seiji started to show interest in music and physical activity.
 Alex saw his interests and imagined a way to have a closer relationship with Seiji through his interests.
 Alex combined a MP3 speaker with a ball and disc to create the Eli Ball and DiscJam.
-Through playing with these toys, Alex and Seiji were able to laugh, sing, and dance in a whole new way like never before.
+Through playing with these toys Alex and Seiji were able to laugh, sing, and dance in a whole new way like never before.